-At the start of January, after the indulgence has subsided and the twinkly lights have to be taken down, I’m ready to swing back into somewhat healthier eating habits.
+Three soups to lift your mood.
+After the season of indulgence has subsided, I’m ready to swing back into healthier eating habits.

-These are three of my favourite no-hassle, one-pot soups that I love to whistle up from some kitchen-cupboard essentials and a few extra frozen ingredients.
-Each one is quick to make, big on taste and adaptable to the mood you are in…
+These are three of my favourite soups that I love to whistle up by using some kitchen-cupboard essentials and frozen ingredients.
+Each one is quick to make, big on taste and adaptable to my mood or the ingredient that are available…

-The fish soup, loosely based on a dish I had on a foodie weekend in Norway, is ‘hygge’ style comfort food at its best.
+Loosely inspired from a long weekend in Norway, the fish soup is nutritiously comforting.
 Packed with chunky veg and fish, it filled the spot after a morning hike in the autumn sunshine.

-The noodle and gyoza and Thai-based curry soups are my go-to dishes when I need to eat in a hurry or I’m looking for something cleansing or spicy to up my spirits.
+The noodle, gyoza and Thai curry soups are my go-to dishes when I need to cleanse or spice up my spirits.

-The idea is to start with the broth and then gradually drop in the rest of ingredients until they are cooked and you have a big bowl of goodness.
-I usually precook the noodles and gyoza and place them in the bowl while the broth is simmering and the soup ingredients are cooking.
+The basic idea is to start with the broth then gradually drop in the rest of ingredients.
+I like to prepare the noodles before, place them in the bowl first then pour over the warm broth.

 Noodles and gyoza in a miso broth